deepu-5656/Music_Player/README.md

 **genre:** The genre of the song (required)

 ### Step 4: Place the Project Files in the Correct Directory
 1. Open the XAMPP Control Panel and find the Apache module.
 2. Click on the Explore button next to Apache to open the folder where XAMPP is installed.
 3. Inside the XAMPP folder, navigate to the htdocs directory.
 This is the folder where all your web projects should reside.
 The default path will likely be something like:
 C:\xampp\htdocs\
-Copy the entire project folder (which contains index.html, list_songs.php, add_song.php, styles.css, and the README.md) into the htdocs directory.
+4. Copy the entire project folder (which contains index.html, list_songs.php, add_song.php, styles.css, and the README.md) into the htdocs directory.

 For example, you can place the project in:

-makefile
-Copy code
 C:\xampp\htdocs\music-player-web

-Step 5: Modify Database Connection in PHP Files
+### Step 5: Modify Database Connection in PHP Files

 In the add_song.php and list_songs.php files, the database connection is established using the following PHP code:

 php